 (“Lewis and Clark at Celilo Falls, Columbia River” from a mural by Frank H. Schwarz)

 Nineteen-year-old George Shannon nervously trotted his horse across the flat ground to the north bank of the Missouri River and began scanning left and right, looking for the other members of the Lewis & Clark party.
-He was somewhere just west of present day Yankton, South Dakota.
+He was somewhere just west of present-day Yankton, South Dakota.
 The area is well populated today, but in August 1804 it was Sioux Indian country and there was nothing in sight anywhere as far as the eye could see across that wide, flat prairie but long brown grass, gently flowing in the breeze.
-Beads of sweat popped up on his forehead as he scanned back and forth on along the river bank.
+Beads of sweat popped up on his forehead as he scanned back and forth along the river bank.
 “Where the hell are they,” his panicked mind asked?
-Though George was an intelligent young man, he had no experience surviving alone in the in such a wilderness, but he was about to get his fill of it.
+Though George was an intelligent young man, he had no experience surviving alone in such a wilderness, but he was about to get his fill of it.

 George Shannon was born in Washington County Pennsylvania in 1785.
 His father, also George, was born in Ireland.
 His mother, Jane, whose maiden name was Milligan, was born in Bedford, Pennsylvania.
-His father had served in in the 8th battalion, Cumberland County, Pennsylvania Militia, commanded by Col. Abraham Smith during the Revolutionary War and was at the final battle at Yorktown.
+His father had served in the 8th battalion, Cumberland County, Pennsylvania Militia, commanded by Col. Abraham Smith during the Revolutionary War and was at the final battle at Yorktown.

 (Meriwether Lewis, left, and William Clark)

 It must have sounded like an extraordinary adventure for a teenager, as it would certainly turn out to be.
-George would be the youngest trail blazer on the famous expedition.
+George would be the youngest trailblazer on the famous expedition.
 One can only imagine the visions that filled his head as he contemplated what they might see and do.
 And as is the case with many young men, a feeling of immunity from death or harm may have sublimated any fear.
-Also joining the expedition at the same time as George was 33 year-old John Colter, who would become a frontier legend and is considered by some to be the first mountain man.
+Also joining the expedition at the same time as George was 33-year-old John Colter, who would become a frontier legend and is considered by some to be the first mountain man.

 Two other out of the ordinary members of the group were York, William Clark’s black slave, and Seaman, Meriwether Lewis’ Newfoundland dog.
-York was almost certainly the first black man to see the upper Missouri and Rocky Mountains.
+York was almost certainly the first black man to see the upper Missouri and the Rocky Mountains.
 The Native Americans were fascinated by him and thought he had “big magic.”
 Seaman managed to survive the entire trip and may be the most commemorated member of the Corps of Discovery outside of Lewis and Clark themselves.
 There are no less than nine statues of Seaman, including four in Missouri alone.

 (Right: "Captain William Clark Meeting the Northwest Indians," by Charles M. Russell.
 York is seen in the blue vest with the musket over his shoulder.)

 Lewis was clearly impressed with Shannon to have agreed to consider such a young man for the expedition, but his original recruitment was conditional.
 Lewis and 2nd Lieutenant William Clark had agreed that both would have veto power over each man selected.
-Lewis had insisted that he and Clark share command of the group, even though he out ranked him.
-Clark not only agreed to add Shannon to the group, he was so impressed with the young man that he even appointed him to take over the duties of the sergeant of his section, Nathaniel Pryor, whenever he was sick or away.
+Lewis had insisted that he and Clark share command of the group, even though he outranked him.
+Clark not only agreed to add Shannon to the group, but he was also so impressed with the young man that he even appointed him to take over the duties of the sergeant of his section, Nathaniel Pryor, whenever he was sick or away.
 On October 19, 1803, George was officially enlisted as a private in the U.S. Army.
 He was assigned to be one of the hunters who would provide for the group.

-The group, numbering a little over 30 men, spent that winter training at Camp Dubois, Illinois and departed up the Missouri on May 14, 1804 in one 55-foot long keelboat and two smaller riverboats called “pirogues.”
+The group, numbering a little over 30 men, spent that winter training at Camp Dubois, Illinois, and departed up the Missouri on May 14, 1804, in one 55-foot long keelboat and two smaller riverboats called “pirogues.”
 George and others must have gazed around every bend in the river with wonder at what they might see next.
 If any of the men thought their enlistments were only symbolic, they were quickly disabused of that notion.
-In late June they were near Kaw Point, where Kansas City is today, when privates John Collins and Hugh Hall got into the alcohol ration and got drunk.
+In late June they were near Kaw Point, where Kansas City is today when privates John Collins and Hugh Hall got into the alcohol ration and got drunk.
 Collins was given a hundred lashes punishment and Hall fifty.

 Two weeks later private Alexander Willard got sentenced to a hundred lashes four days in a row for sleeping on guard.
 One would have to imagine that later punishment was rather gently applied for him to survive it, or perhaps part of it was suspended, but it would have become clear to the men that Lewis and Clark intended to maintain discipline in the group.
-There is no indication that George Shannon ever committed any offences resulting in such punishments.
+There is no indication that George Shannon ever committed any offenses resulting in such punishments.

 On August 20th Sgt.
-Charles Floyd, died of a ruptured appendix where Sioux City, Iowa is today.
+Charles Floyd died of a ruptured appendix where Sioux City, Iowa is today.
 Amazingly, he was the only member of the expedition who would die over the course of the 863 days it took them to travel to the Pacific Ocean and back.
 The Floyd River, which runs through Sioux City, was named after him by Lewis & Clark.
 There is now a hundred-foot obelisk monument where he was buried (right).

 It was shortly after this, on August 26th, that Shannon’s most dangerous adventure on the trip began.
-He and George Drouillard were sent out north of the river to find to lost pack horses in what is now South Dakota, near where Vermillion is today.
+He and George Drouillard were sent out north of the river to find two lost pack horses in what is now South Dakota, near where Vermillion is today.
 They got separated while hunting for them, and Drouillard could not find George again.
 He made it back to camp on his own, hoping Shannon would be there, but he was not.

 Shannon had managed to find the horses, but he had gone far from the river.
 Now he made a nearly fatal decision.
 Thinking that by the time he got back to the river the group would have moved upstream he decided to travel westward, up the river.
-He got back to the river probably just west of present day Yankton, thinking they would have gone at least that far in a day.
+He got back to the river probably just west of present-day Yankton, thinking they would have gone at least that far in a day.
 But low water levels in the Missouri had caused the keelboat to ground.
 After getting the boat off the sand bar, one of the pirogues was holed by a snag on the 28th, causing them to stop again to repair it.

-The final delay came when they met with three young members of the Yankton Sioux tribe and were told there was a village near present day Yankton.
+The final delay came when they met with three young members of the Yankton Sioux tribe and were told there was a village near present-day Yankton.
 Wanting to parlay with them, Lewis and Clark decided to camp at Calumet Bluff on the southern bank (now in Nebraska).
 Thus Shannon was now headed further up the river while the expedition was stopped, putting him further and further away each day.

 George also had limited ammunition.
 If he shot large game he could provide himself with ample food for an extended period, but he was probably thinking that he needed to move quickly to “catch” the group.
-Butchering and dressing out a large animal and drying the meat would be time consuming, so he likely expended his ammunition on smaller game he could quickly consume and moved fast.
+Butchering and dressing out a large animal and drying the meat would be time-consuming, so he likely expended his ammunition on smaller game he could quickly consume and moved fast.
 He may have shot some of the prairie dogs that were abundant near the river, and which the men of the expedition had dubbed, “barking squirrels.”

 Shannon moved so fast that though the men who were sent out hoping to find him found his trail, they could not catch him.
 Now quite worried about the fate of the young man, they sent out John Colter, probably their best woodsman, to try to find him.
 On September 1 Colter had still not returned and the expedition got underway again.
 By then Shannon had been moving away upstream for six days.
-When Colter finally did return to the group on the 6th, Shannon was not with him, but he did have a buffalo, an elk, three deer, a wolf, five turkeys, a goose and a beaver.
+When Colter finally did return to the group on the 6th, Shannon was not with him, but he did have a buffalo, an elk, three deer, a wolf, five turkeys, a goose, and a beaver.
 That would have slowed him down considerably and explain why he never caught up with Shannon.